 Books on the Orthodox Marriage

-- Orthodox Marriage: The Little Book of Timeless Principles for a Happy Marriage by Joseph Lochatnik - The direction of this book is to stop focusing on the modern fashionable concepts and attitudes in marital relations, such as "I'm doing it for me".
-It seems like the predominance of various psychological theories meant to make marriage better in the end resulted in skyrocketing divorce rates that are so prevalent now.
+- Orthodox Marriage: The Little Book of Timeless Principles for a Happy Marriage by Joseph Lochatnik - The focus of this book is to stop focusing on the modern fashionable concepts and attitudes in marital relations, such as "I'm doing it for me".
+It displays how the predominance of various psychological theories meant to make marriage better in the end result in the skyrocketing divorce rates that are so prevalent now.
 This little book will make sure you focus on what's important to stay true to your spouse for a life and longer, the way God intended.

 - Marriage: An Orthodox Perspective by John Meyendorff - This excellent study on Christian marriage is a valuable resource for anyone seeking to understand the Orthodox perspective on marriage.
-In it John Meyendorff examines marriage in the Church from the contexts of Judaism and the New Testament, the early Church and Roman law, sacramental life, and contemporary society.
-Specific issues discussed include: second marriages, 'mixed' marriages, divorce, abortion, family planning and responsible parenthood, married clergy, celibacy, and the monastic life.
-Essential reading for all pastors, it is also useful for parents, newlyweds and those preparing or the sacrament of marriage.
+In the book John Meyendorff examines marriage in the Church from the contexts of Judaism and the New Testament, the early Church and Roman law, sacramental life, and contemporary society.
+Specific issues discussed include second marriages, 'mixed' marriages, divorce, abortion, family planning and responsible parenthood, married clergy, celibacy, and the monastic life.
+It is an essential reading for all pastors, but it is also useful for parents, newlyweds and those preparing or the sacrament of marriage.

 - Marriage As a Path to Holiness: Lives of Married Saints by John and Mary Ford - Includes the lives of over 180 married saints and many quotations from the saints from which the authors present a summary of the consensus understanding of marriage in the Orthodox Tradition.

 - Preserve Them, O Lord: A guide for Orthodox couples in developing marital unity by Fr.
 John Mack -An insightful guidance from an experienced pastoral counselor, supplemented by workbook exercises that help you understand yourself and your partner.
-Over 70 pages of supplemental readings on topics both spiritual and practical; . quotes from Scripture, the Fathers, and the wedding liturgy illuminating the patristic view of love, sex, and marriage.
+There are over 70 pages of supplemental readings on topics both spiritual and practical, quotes from Scripture, the Fathers, and the wedding liturgy illuminating the patristic view of love, sex, and marriage.

 - Two Become One: An Orthodox Christian Guide to Engagement and Marriage by Antonios Kaldas & Ireni Attia - Whether you are a young person embarking on the grand adventure of finding a life partner, or a member of a courting or engaged couple, Two Become One will help you be sure your partner is right for you and help the two of you together lay a firm foundation for the lifelong adventure of marriage.
-Married couples will also find much of benefit for strengthening their relationship.
+Married couples will also find the novel strengthening to their relationship.

 - Akathist to Sts.
 Peter & Fevronia Protectors of Orthodox Marriage by St Paisius Monastery - For centuries, the faithful of Russia have honored Sts.
 Peter and Fevronia as patrons of honorable marriage.
 A few years ago the Day of Family, Love and Fidelity, in honor of Orthodox family life, was established, fittingly acknowledging these righteous saints as protectors.
 On this day, special petitions for the preservation of Orthodox marriage are included in the Liturgy and a special prayer, invoking the intercession of Sts.
 Peter and Fevronia, is said at the conclusion of the service.
 Includes several icons of the saints.

 - The Mystery of Marriage: A Fellowship of Love by Hieromonk Gregorios and Fr.
-Michael Monos - This book examines, on the basis of Holy Scripture and the writing of the Holy Fathers of the Church, the Orthodox understanding of the Sacrament of Marriage.
+Michael Monos - On the basis of Holy Scripture and the writing of the Holy Fathers of the Church, this book examines the Orthodox understanding of the Sacrament of Marriage.
 In addition to explaining the sacrament itself, Hieromonk Gregorios spends considerable time on the spousal relationship, both prior to and after the marriage, with a view to helping couples understand how to establish a strong and lasting bond of love under the lordship of Jesus Christ.